 Sunrise was colorful and made for some nice morning reflections.

-We waded across Pole Creek, which was only about calf-deep.
+We waded across Pole Creek, which can be much deeper but was only about calf-deep.

 We then came across “Ghost,” a CDT SOBO thru-hiker who wanted to get off-trail for the day due to an incoming storm.
 Right at that moment, we saw a 4th moose next to a nearby pond.